-If you happen to live in a place where temperatures can soar up to 90 degrees Fahrenheit (32 degrees Celsius) and above, then you may want to have an air conditioner in your home to beat the heat, especially during summertime.
+If you happen to live in a place where temperatures can soar up to 90 degrees Fahrenheit (32 degrees Celsius) and above, then you may want to have the best 14000 BTU portable air conditioner in your home to beat the heat, especially during summertime.
 However, not every home can accommodate full-sized air conditioning units due to either lack of place to put it or a limited budget or both.
 But nowadays, there’s now the option for portable air conditioners that are cheaper and can fit nicely at the corner of a room or somewhere along a wall.

 So you decide to acquire a portable air conditioner, which is a fairly good choice these days.
 However, you then encounter BTUs, or British Thermal Units.
 That unit is normally used to measure how much heat something like a stove can put out.
 In the case of air conditioners, it’s more on how much heat they can remove from a room per hour.
 A portable air conditioner with BTU that’s too low won’t remove enough heat at a decent amount of time to even be worth it, while BTU that’s too high means you turn into a popsicle in no time and jack your power bill through the roof.

 Choosing how many BTUs you want in a portable air conditioner depends on the size of the room and how many kilowatt-hours you’re willing to spare for comfort.
 If you still have no idea on what to go for, you can ask for assistance on the Internet or someone who knows quite a bit about air conditioning.
 But out of all the various units of different levels, 14,000 BTU seems to provide the happy balance between ample cooling power and manageable power consumption.

 If you do decide that 14,000 BTU is the target you’re going for, then here are 10 of the best portable air conditioners you can find out there, as well as an honorable mention that you might find compelling as well.